lequieu/1cpn-model/doc/quickstart.rst

     sudo apt-get install git

 2. Navigate to a directory where you would like to install the 1CPN Model.
+Optionally, you can create add a new bash variable `D_1CPN` so that 1CPN codes can be easily accessed.

 ::